MikeEngerer/trip-planner/README.md

 GEOCODE_KEY=<your key>
 ```
 * GEOCODE_KEY corresponds to [OpenCage Geocoder](https://opencagedata.com/)
-6. Create a .env in the root folder and add the following:
+5. Create a .env in the root folder and add the following:
 ```
 GOOGLE_MAPS_KEY=<your key>
 ```
+6. From within server folder: ```knex migrate:latest```
 7. In both root and server folders: ```npm start```
 8. ```xdg-open http://localhost:3000```